buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_3_Let_Users_Mint_Your_NFT.md

 We just tell thirdweb that we want to be on Rinkeby using `new ThirdwebSDK("rinkeby")`.
 Then, we create `bundleDropModule` and all we need is the address of our deployed ERC-1155 contract!
 When we do this, thirdweb gives us a little object we can easily use to interact with our contract.

 From there, we use `bundleDropModule.balanceOf(address, "0")` to check if the user has our NFT.
 This will actually query our deployed smart contract for the data.
 Why do we do `"0"`?
-Well, basically because if you remember `0` is the tokenId of our membership NFT.
-So, here we're asking our contract, "Hey, does this user own a token with id 0?".
+Well, basically because if you remember `"0"` is the `tokenId` of our membership NFT.
+So, here we're asking our contract, "Hey, does this user own a token with id `"0"`?".

 When you refresh this page, you'll see something like this: